 4. Listen to the Research

-After completing the three previous steps, it is time to explore the tools and processes available to support a modern approach to marketing.
-While some modern approaches are best suited to business-to-consumer (B2C) use cases, there are elements that may be effectively applied to business-to-business (B2B) marketing initiatives.
+After completing the three previous steps, it is time to explore the tools and processes available to support a modern approach to engineering marketing.
+While some modern approaches are best suited to B2C use cases, there are elements that may be effectively applied to B2B marketing initiatives.
 An excellent example of this is the introduction of social media and digital advertising elements into the marketing plan.